A 5-Step Guide to Unplugging From Technology This Semester

 Have you ever thought about just how much time you spend on your phone or using other technology?
 It's probably way more than you realize.
 Why not take a break?

-But you can call me a hypocrite.
-Even though I am confused and worried about everyone’s evolving attachment to technology, I still frequently use Snapchat, Facebook, text messages, Tumblr, e-mails, Instagram, YouTube, and other apps—so much that it feels like a gigantic part of my life lives on the Web or on a screen.
+I like my phone as much as the next person, and you can call me a hypocrite, but I’m confused and worried about everyone’s evolving attachment to technology.
+I still frequently use Snapchat, Facebook, text messages, Tumblr, Instagram, YouTube, and other apps, so much that it feels like a gigantic part of my life happens on a screen.
 Am I happy about this?
 Not really.
-Even though technology can keep us informed, interested, and entertained, it’s still experiencing the world through a screen.
+Even though technology can keep us informed, interested, and entertained, it’s still experiencing the world through a filter—not firsthand.

-So I say, let’s break the constant ties to our phones, tablets, laptops, and other gadgets.
+Let’s break the constant ties to our phones, tablets, laptops, and other gadgets.
 Let’s unplug.
-Let’s lift up our eyes.
-Let’s experience life.
-(Especially as college students, because we really only get to do this once.)
+Especially as high school and college students because we really only get to do this once.
+Here are five ways to unplug and loosen your connection to your smartphone and other technology this semester through a little mindfulness and new habits.

 1. Be conscious of how often you use your phone

-The first major step to unplugging is to be conscious of when you use your phone or other technology, so you will realize just how much you are using it.
+The first major step to unplugging is to be conscious of when you use your phone or other technology, so you’ll process just how much you are using it.
 Whenever you pull out your phone to text someone, for example, think to yourself, “Now I am using my phone.”
-(You could even spend a week keeping track of your usage and writing it down.)
+You could even spend a week keeping track of your usage and writing it down (or just checking the usage stats in your phone settings).
 After becoming more aware of your tech usage, it will become less of a mindless habit and more of a conscious decision.

-2. Make a real effort to limit your phone/tech usage
+2. Make a real effort to limit your usage

 3. Find a new pastime

 Instead of going straight to your phone, laptop, or tablet to be entertained when you have downtime, turn to something else!
 Pick up a book with a story that captures your interest.
-Play Sudoku or a board game with friends.
+And if you’re not normally much of a reader, try an audiobook that lets you just recline and relax while you listen.
+Try picking up solo puzzle games that challenge your brain like Sudoku or crosswords.
+Plan a board game with friends.
 Express your creativity by painting, drawing, or writing in a journal.
-Or just go outside…
+Or just go outside!
+There are so many other things you could be doing than doom-scrolling on your phone.

 4. Explore life through a new lens

-Take a walk through your town or campus without your phone, or if you don’t feel comfortable doing so, turn it off and keep it in your pocket.
-Try to not use your phone unless it’s crucial.
-This is your chance to take in the world in front of you and to really see it.
+Speaking of going outside: Take a walk through your town or campus without your phone, or if you don’t feel comfortable doing so, turn it on airplane mode and keep it in your pocket.
+Try to not use your phone unless it’s an emergency.
+This is your chance to take in the world in front of you and to really see it and appreciate the little things.
 Notice the movement of the trees.
 Smell the fresh air.
 Observe the color of the sky.
-Let the world in front of you entertain you; it has so much to offer that our phones never could.
+Listen to the sounds of birds.
+Let the world in front of you entertain you; it has so much to offer that our phones never can, and we often rush through it in our daily lives.

 5. Encourage others to join you in unplugging

-Finally, encourage your friends and family members to spend less time on their phones when you’re hanging out with them.
-At dinner, for example, tell everyone to put their phones off the table and in their bags or pockets.
-If they ask you why, tell them that you want to enjoy their company as completely as possible.
+Encourage your friends and family members to spend less time on their phones too when you’re hanging out with them—this will strengthen your resolve in being more present in your life.
+At dinner, for example, suggest that everyone put their phones off the table and in their bags or pockets.
+If they ask you why, tell them that you want to enjoy their company as completely and presently as possible.

 Like what you’re reading?